 Gayle Cotton’s book website: SAY Anything to Anyone, Anywhere!

-Gayle’s article: Cultural Clues, Do’s & Taboos on ITALY
+Cross-cultural article: Cultural Clues, Do’s & Taboos for JORDAN

 Contact Circles Of Excellence for your company’s Corporate Training, Executive Coaching, and Professional Keynote Speakers.
 We work with companies of all sizes and industries, including 50 Fortune 500 companies.
 Our topics include Communication Skills, Cross-Cultural Communications, Customer Service, Diversity, Leadership & Management, Presentation Skills, Sales & Negotiations, Stress Management, Team Building and Time Management.
 Contact EMMY AWARD WINNER, Gayle Cotton for your next meeting or conference to help your business become more successful in today’s global business environment.
 Gayle is the author of the bestselling book ‘SAY Anything to Anyone, Anywhere!
 5 Keys to Successful Cross-Cultural Communications’ and President of Circles Of Excellence for Corporate Training & Executive Coaching.
 Her vast experience living and working abroad will entertain and inspire audiences of any size with her fresh, unique and humorous approach to Cross-Cultural Communications and social business etiquette!
 Gayle travels worldwide from business bases in Texas and Switzerland as a distinguished professional keynote speaker.

-Tags: books on intercultural communication, business management abroad, Circles of Excellence, circlesofexcellence.com, communicating across cultures, communicating in different cultures, communicating in Italy, communicating in russia, conference speakers, conversation guidelines for cultures, conversation guidelines for Italy, conversation guidelines for russia, cross cultural business, cross cultural communication book, cross cultural communication books, cross cultural communication training, cross cultural expert gayle cotton, cross cultural speaker gayle cotton, cross cultural training program, cross cultural training programs, cultural diversity books, cultural taboos, cultural tips for countries, culture shock, diversity speakers, doing business in different cultures, doing business in Italy, doing business in russia, female speakers, Gayle Cotton, gaylecotton.com, global business marketplace, intercultural communication book, intercultural training, international sales and negotiations, international speakers, multicultural communication, professional keynote speaker, professional keynote speakers, professional motivational speakers, professional public speakers, say anything to anyone anywhere, sayanythingtoanyoneanywhere.com, successful cross-cultural business communications, understanding cross culture, understanding cultural differences, understanding the Italian culture, understanding the russian culture, women motivational speakers
+Tags: books on intercultural communication, business management abroad, Circles of Excellence, circlesofexcellence.com, communicating across cultures, communicating in different cultures, communicating in Jordan, communicating in saudi arabia, conference speakers, conversation guidelines for cultures, conversation guidelines for Jordan, conversation guidelines for saudi arabia, cross cultural business, cross cultural communication book, cross cultural communication books, cross cultural communication training, cross cultural expert gayle cotton, cross cultural speaker gayle cotton, cross cultural training program, cross cultural training programs, cultural diversity books, cultural taboos, cultural tips for countries, culture shock, diversity speakers, doing business in different cultures, doing business in Jordan, doing business in saudi arabia, female speakers, Gayle Cotton, gaylecotton.com, global business marketplace, intercultural communication book, intercultural training, international sales and negotiations, international speakers, multicultural communication, professional keynote speaker, professional keynote speakers, professional motivational speakers, professional public speakers, say anything to anyone anywhere, sayanythingtoanyoneanywhere.com, successful cross-cultural business communications, understanding cross culture, understanding cultural differences, understanding the culture in jordan, understanding the saudi arabian culture, women motivational speakers